De L’Europe

 De L'Europe my mini bar

-Also, the in-room music technology was out-dated.
+Also, the in-room music technology was outdated.
 The hotel was quick to advise me that next year will see a major investment in the latest Bluetooth and wireless technology installed in all guest suites.
-In the meantime the Bose system is really only useful for guests that have iPods with the old style connector, or for guests that bring CDs.
-If you have an Android device or an Apple device with a lightening connector you can’t enjoy the sound system – which is a shame as has speakers embedded through-out the suite and bathroom.
+In the meantime, the Bose system is really only useful for guests that have iPods with the old-style connector, or for guests that bring CDs.
+If you have an Android device or an Apple device with a lightning connector you can’t enjoy the sound system – which is a shame as has speakers embedded throughout the suite and bathroom.

 Welcome Amenity